What is an Attribution Window?

 | Display & Video 360 / YouTube | Heavier dependence on short view-through windows |

-GA4’s ability helps brands align their window settings, with actual purchase cycles, specially for long tail conversion behaviour.
+GA4’s ability helps brands align their window settings with actual purchase cycles, especially for long tail conversion behaviour.

 Attribution Windows & Attribution Models